-- Determination as to whether there are indicators of impairment of the Group's tangible assets, including goodwill.
-Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash generating unit, the viability and expected future performance of that unit; - Careful consideration has been given to which entities the Corporation has control over and the appropriate decision made as to whether to consolidate or not; - As a result of the triennial valuation of Local Government Pension Schemes, the present value of the defined benefit obligation at the reporting date is less than the fair value of plan assets at that date, resulting in the plan having a notional surplus.
-As management do not consider that the Group and College will be able to recover the surplus either through reduced contributions in the future or through refunds from the plan, the surplus has not been recognised in these financial statements in line with FRS102; - The Activate Learning Group umbrella includes a multi academy trust, the Group has judged that it does not have control of the trust so as to obtain benefits from their activities.
-Therefore, the Group does not consolidate them into its Financial Statements.
+Determination as to whether there are indicators of impairment of the group's tangible assets, including goodwill.
+Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash generating unit, the viability and expected future performance of that unit.

+- Careful consideration has been given to which entities the Corporation has control over and the appropriate decision made as to whether to consolidate or not. - As a result of the triennial valuation of Local Government Pension Schemes, in two of the schemes the organisation participates in, the present value of the defined benefit obligation at the reporting date is less than the fair value of plan assets at that date, resulting in the plan having a notional surplus.
+As management do not consider that the group and College will be able to recover the surplus either through reduced contributions in the future or through refunds from the plan, the surplus has not been recognised in these financial statements in line with FRS102. - In the third Local Government Pension Scheme the organisation participates in, the present value of the defined benefit obligation at the reporting date is more than the fair value of plan assets at that date, resulting in the plan having a notional deficit.
+This is reflected in these financial statements as a liability and not netted against the surpluses above.
+Comparatives for 2023 have been restated to reflect this approach.